platformsh/platformsh-docs/src/development/email.md

 ## Enabling/disabling email

 Email support can be enabled/disabled per-environment.
 By default, it is enabled on the `master` environment and disabled elsewhere.
-That can be toggled in through the web UI or via the command line, like so:
+That can be toggled in through the Management Console or via the command line, like so:

 ```bash
 platform environment:info enable_smtp true